87% of our recent graduates got a job in the industry.

 - Receive hands-on experience, including inspecting, troubleshooting, and repairing and replacing defective or worn parts of the complete brake system.

 - Gain skills needed to diagnose, service and repair clutches, manual transmissions/transaxle, differentials, four-wheel drive/all-wheel drive and drive axles.

 We strongly recommend that you work in the automobile repair industry while in this program to gain additional real-world experience.

-The Automotive Technology-Comprehensive program is accredited through the National Automotive Technicians Education Foundation (NATEF).
+The Automotive Technology-Comprehensive program is accredited through the ASE Education Foundation.

 Students in the Automotive Technology-Comprehensive program can attend full or part time.